idelchi/godyl/README.md

 This uses simple heuristics to infer the correct binary to download, and will not work for all projects.

-Most properties can be overridden and `hints` can be used to help `godyl` make the correct decision.
+Most properties can be overridden, with `hints` and `skip` used to help `godyl` make the correct decision.

 ## Installation